pranigopu/mastersProject/NOTES/bayesian-inference/exploratory-analysis-of-bayesian-models.md

 **Calculation of** $\hat{R}$:

 I shall not go into details.
-But in principle, $\hat{R}$ is a measure of the variance between different Markov chains in relation to the variance within each Markov chain.
+But in principle, $\hat{R}$ is a measure of the variance of all samples from all the different Markov chains in relation to the variance within each Markov chain.
 Ideally we should get a value of 1, as the variance between different Markov chains should be the same as the variance within each Markov chain.
+The idea is that if the sampling method is effective and reliable, the long-range variance of our estimates should not be that different, no matter where we start in the parameter space (i.e. no matter what the initial state — initial sample in our case — of our Markov chain is).
 Practically, values of $\hat{R} \leq 1.01$ are considered safe.

+# Diagnostic 3: Monte Carlo standard error (MCSE)